 Choquequirao – the amazing ruins of Incas situated in the region of Cusco, Peru.
 It is a great alternative in relation to the famous Machu Picchu, firstly because is not so crowded and also for some it appears even more spectacular.
 Learn more about general information on this unique place in my article “Choquequirao ruins as a beautiful place to visit in Peru“.
 Here I am going to describe some of experiences during my trek to Choquequirao, which I did on November.

 My 3-day Choquequirao trekking in Cusco

-Therefore the last 2 maybe 3 km- shortcuts, we had to overcome on foot.
-On the beginning the rain greeted us, but we were not surprised, because the rainy season began on good.
-To the town of Cachora we arrived at about 9:00 am.
+Therefore the last 2-3 km we had to overcome on foot.
+On the beginning the rain greeted us, but we were not surprised.
+We were prepared, the rainy season began right on time.
+We arrived in Cachora at about 9:00 am.
 In the first place we went for a meal.
-Part of the team tasted caldo de gallina and due to the fact that this soup is not my favourite, I went in search of other goodies.
-I found quinua which completely satisfied me.
+Part of the team tried caldo de gallina but this soup is not my favorite, I went in search of other goodies and I found quinoa which made me happy.

 How to plan Choquequirao trek in 3 days – day by day

 On the first day we did the part from Capuliyoc to Santa Rosa.
 If you are not going to cook by yourself, try to hike a little higher, more or less 40 minutes longer, where there lives one family and a camping place.

 During that day first, we descended down to the valley – to the river.
 This place is called Playa Rosalina (here we crossed the bridge).

 Till that place it was downhill all the time.
 But that is nothing to be happy about, because as it descends for a few hours.
 You will feel it in the knees, the toughest part of this trek.

 If you do not hike too often, you may find you have troubles with this part.